kimbring2/minecraft_ai/README.md

 # Introduction
-I am reproducing content of paper(https://arxiv.org/pdf/1912.08664v2.pdf) of winner of first Minecraft Reinforcement Learning challge of NeurIPS 2019.
+I am reproducing content of paper(https://arxiv.org/pdf/1912.08664v2.pdf) of winner of first Minecraft Reinforcement Learning challenge of NeurIPS 2019.

 # Reference
 1. https://github.com/AurelianTactics/dqfd-with-keras : I mainly use preprocessig code of that repo and change Keras based code to to Tensorflow